 A Website for the Arts by Popular Demand

 After a few months, new subscribers started asking where the website was.
 I had gathered information and advice for my newsletters that was too long for an email, unless serialized, but would be very useful on a website.
 After some research I discovered that it would be fairly easy to build the site in AolPress, an app like a very simple WordPress.
-So I started organizing content form the submissions and building pages.
+So I started organizing the content from submissions and building pages.
 AolPress had a few formatting issues, so I also taught myself HTML.

-Growing the Website for the Arts
+Growing the Art List Website

 Eventually the AOL site grew to 77 pages!
 Many pages required active updates, such as Calls for Art & Competitions, Upcoming Art Exhibits & Events, Art Classes, Calls for Writing, Jobs for Artists, Jobs for Writers, Internship & Volunteer Positions, Studio & Live/Work Spaces, Materials & Tools Classifieds, Calls for Political Action and Petitions, News & Announcements, and Letters to the Editor.
 Articles, essays, and advice pages just needed to be reviewed every few months.
 They included How to Get an Agent, How to Find an Artist, Printing Your Art Work and Photos, Publicity & Promotion for Artists, Publishing Your Work Online, Arts Materials Safety Guide, Computer and Internet Safety Guide, as well as directories, such as Art Publications online and Galleries online.
+I designed an attractive counter for the landing page.
+Eventually, after the visitor numbers started getting really large, I moved it to the About section.
+(Today, I would use Google Analytics to get more precise traffic data.)

 Managing emailed submissions was cumbersome, but I set up multiple submission forms, one for each category, that captured the required information, created an email and added the category subject line.
 Eventually submissions went directly to specific page moderators for review and posting.
 (Today, I would use dynamic forms with logic, and maybe an app like Zapier.)
 The site was already outgrowing AOL's capabilities, and artists and writers who were not AOL members also wanted to contribute.
 In order to expand, we needed to move to a private host with robust tools.